 Before getting started with the 12-3-30 workout, I recommend completing a five minute warm-up on the treadmill.
 Walk at a normal pace without incline to get your body ready to move with more intensity.

-It is worth noting that not every treadmill has the ability to go to a level 12 incline.
-Depending on whether you do this workout at home with your own personal treadmill or go to the gym, your options may differ slightly.
+It’s worth noting that not every treadmill has the ability to go to a level 12 incline.
+Depending on whether you do this as a home workout with your own personal treadmill or go to the gym, your options may differ slightly.

 Looking for a treadmill that can support the 12-3-30 workout?
-I recommend the Horizon 7.4 AT treadmill.
+I recommend the NordicTrack Horizon 7.0 AT, for more information check out my in-depth NordicTrack Horizon 7.0 AT Treadmill review.
 This powerful cardio machine has incline options up to 15!
 This means you can even advance the 12-3-30 workout in the future with the help of this treadmill.

 Who Should Do the 12-3-30 Workout?